-For further details on rights refer to Note 35 Equity-based plans of the 2023 Financial Report (attached to this 2023 Full Year U.S. Disclosure Document as part of Annex B Financial Statements) and Section 7.4 of the Remuneration Report (attached to this 2023 Full Year U.S. Disclosure Document as part of Annex A Remuneration Report).
+For further details on rights refer to Note 35 Equity-based plans of the notes to the financial statements and Section 7.4 of the Remuneration Report.

 Future developments

 In the opinion of the directors, discussion or disclosure of any further future developments including the Group's business strategies and its prospects for future financial years would be likely to result in unreasonable prejudice to the interests of the Group.